 With indisputable convenience for clients, we cover Chicagoland and beyond with offices in Chicago, Elmhurst, and Wilmette.
 Keep in mind that Lubin Austermuehle also assists businesses and business owners who are accused or victims of shareholder oppression.

 At Lubin Austermuehle, we focus on relationships and are driven by results.
 When it comes to unraveling complex business disputes, we are proud of our track record of outright victories in court or substantial and lucrative settlements for our valued clients.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 We serve clients throughout Illinois and the Chicagoland area including Des Plaines and Orland Park.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally number at 630-333-0333.